ISL 2018: Nelo Vingada hoping Kerala Blasters can influence top-four race | Goal.com

 He further added, “We are working in training.
 But 95 per cent of what happened in the game came from the players.
 Two good headers and the goalkeepers made fantastic saves.”

-Chennaiyin coach John Gregory had suggested after the match that Kerala Blasters did no adhere to fair play rules as they did not stop an attack even after Chris Herd went down on the ground with a cramp.
+Chennaiyin coach John Gregory had suggested after the match that Kerala Blasters did not adhere to fair play rules as they did not kick the ball out of play after Chris Herd went down on the ground with a cramp.
 The home side scored a goal from that move.

 Kerala next meet FC Goa and Nelo wants his team to give their best and beat them.